paucku/drupal-back-end-course/student/Readme.md

-This is the homework project of Drupal Back-end Course
+This is the homework project of Drupal Back-end Course.
+The homework is not somplete and doesn't work properly.

 Create a drupal module called “students” that does the following: